Dr. Joy W.

 Inclusive Leadership: Engaging Employees Who Stay

-How can leaders cultivate self-awareness, empathy, and emotional intelligence to engage and support their employees?
+How can leaders cultivate self-awareness, empathy, and emotional intelligence to engage and support their employees across identities?
 According to a Gallup poll, employees often leave their managers, not their jobs.
 Managers must develop emotional intelligence and cultural competency to recognize and nurture their employees' strengths, acknowledge their accomplishments, and provide consistent, constructive feedback.
 With 40% of employees leaving their jobs due to poor performance by their senior leaders and 96% believing empathy is crucial for retention, it's clear that effective leadership is essential.
 Studies repeatedly show that middle managers and senior leaders often lack the ability to develop and retain their employees.
 This talk delves into how leaders' socialization and self-reflection can help them cultivate the skills needed to create an inclusive, innovative workplace that thrives on mutual success.

 Key Insights Include: